 Aside from the obvious roof leak, moisture buildup in the attic can easily go unnoticed.
 As hot air rises in your NJ home, it collects in your attic.
 If an attic is not properly ventilated, it can be very vulnerable to excessive moisture buildup.
 Warm air in the attic can lead to condensation and elevated humidity.

 Conditions that promote attic mold growth:

-Consistent moisture control is the key to avoiding mold development
+Consistent moisture control is the key to attic mold prevention.

 Leaks – You should check your attic regularly for leaks or signs of leaks.
 Early detection can make all the difference when it comes to mold and water damage.

 Roofing – Problems with your roof system can lead to major water intrusion and serious mold development.

 Ventilation – Insufficient air circulation and ventilation is one of the most overlooked cause of attic mold.
 It is also one of the most common driving causes of mold development in NJ attics.

 Insulation – Attic insulation minimizes heat loss or cool air loss, which will help to prevent elevated humidity and condensation.

 Landscape – Your home’s surroundings are very important to keeping your roof safe and damage free.

 Dehumidifier – Attic dehumidifiers can help to keep your NJ attic dry.
 If you attic is especially damp or humid, a dehumidifier can help.